sebsch1337/noot/README.md

 ## Used Tech Stack

+- React library
-- Next.JS 13 / React framework
+- Next.JS 13 framework
 - TypeScript for typesafe developing
 - TailwindCSS for styling
 - Shadcn as component base